krakend/krakend-documentation/extending/http-server-plugins.md

 	// return the actual handler wrapping or your custom logic so it can be used as a replacement for the default http handler return http.HandlerFunc(func(w http.ResponseWriter, req *http.Request) {

 		// If the requested path is not what we defined, continue. if req.URL.Path != path {
 			h.ServeHTTP(w, req)
 			return
 		}

 		// The path has to be hijacked: fmt.Fprintf(w, "Hello, %q", html.EscapeString(req.URL.Path))
 		logger.Debug("request:", html.EscapeString(req.URL.Path))
 	}), nil
 }

 func main() {}

+// This logger is replaced by the RegisterLogger method to load the one from KrakenD var logger Logger = noopLogger{}

+func (registerer) RegisterLogger(v interface{}) {
+	l, ok := v.(Logger)
+	if !ok {
+		return
+	}
+	logger = l
+	logger.Debug(fmt.Sprintf("[PLUGIN: %s] Logger loaded", HandlerRegisterer)) }

 type Logger interface {
 	Debug(v ...interface{})